 How to Start Healing Your Emotional Self:

-Over the years of treating hundreds of women healing their heart wounds, there is one thing that has been recurrent in my observations…
+Over the years of working with hundreds of women supporting their healing process, there is one thing that has been recurrent in my observations…

 Emotional trauma is the common thread that keeps clients stuck.

 Most people understand the general concept of trauma but don’t necessarily know the scope of it or the depths and impact it has on a person’s psyche in particular with emotional trauma so they’re stuck before they even get started healing their emotional self.

 Emotional trauma is a form of abuse that is often dismissed by friends, family and sometimes even healers, therapists and psychologists (shocking I know).
 It can even be disregarded by the victim themselves!

 Emotional trauma is created when your emotional needs are neglected.
 It can be caused when your emotions are dismissed and your feelings completely disregarded and disqualified.
 Whatever you feel is basically treated as not important by those closest to you, not acknowledged, belittled, made to be shameful or wrong as well as said to be exaggerated.

 Because of the nature of this type of abuse being more subjective since it’s your words and emotions against theirs… Emotional abuse is something that can go on and on undetected and yet it has one of the most profound negative effects on the victim’s psyche for years after.